-Milestones Pa ayments

-(1) filing of an New Drug Application ("NDA") or regulatory approval

-for each licensed product \$ 750,000

-(2) upon the receipt of regulatory approval from the U.S. FDA for each

-licensed product 1,750,000
+Milestones I Payments (1) filing of an New Drug Application ("NDA") or regulatory approval for each licensed product \$ 750,000 (2) upon the receipt of regulatory approval from the U.S. FDA for each licensed product 1,750,000 c.
+Oak Ridge National Laboratory (ORNL) - We have contracted to purchase radioactive material to be used for research and development through December 2013.
+We contracted to purchase \$ 337,500 of radioactive material to be used for research and development, with a renewal option at the contract end.

 Under the agreement, we agreed to pay to MSKCC on a country-by-country basis a royalty of 2% of net sales of all licensed products until the later of: (1) 10 years from the first commercial sale, or (2) when the patents expire.
-We expect to file the NDA for regulatory approval in 2015.
+We expect to file the NDA for regulatory approval in 2016.